 - 4.1.
-Any individual who accesses, uses or manages LHA's information is responsible for reporting data breach and information security incidents immediately to the Data Protection Officer (DPO). - 4.2.
+Any individual who accesses, uses or manages LHA's information is responsible for reporting data breach and information security incidents immediately, and no later than 6 hours after the occurrence, to the Data Protection Officer (DPO). - 4.2.
 If the breach is discovered outside normal working hours, it must be reported as soon as is practicable. - 4.3.
 The report must include full and accurate details of the incident, when the breach occurred (dates and times) who is reporting it, if the data relates to people, the nature of the information, and how many individuals are involved.
 An Incident Report Form should be completed as part of the reporting process (APPENDIX 1).